This feature is part of The Masterminds

 “You need to learn to deal with each guy, and to get them motivated, and so on.
 There isn’t such a great difference between coaching young and experienced players.
 But when you play at under-16 and under-17 level, the breeding and education is more important, when you train professional players, they are adults and they know what they want and their aims.
 You need to educate the young players because of their personalities.
 For older players, it is a bit less education and more specific sport-parts you have to coach.”

 Read | Pep Guardiola: the thinker who reinvented the modern game

-At 29 years of age, Nagelsmann is arguably one of the best managers in the Bundesliga.
+At 30, Nagelsmann is arguably one of the best managers in the Bundesliga.
 Hoffenheim’s results reinforce this notion.
 Beyond his youthful grin and side-swept blonde hair is a true student of the game, defying doubters and proving himself week-in and week-out.
 For a manager who cites Arsène Wenger, Pep Guardiola, José Mourinho, and the great Johan Cruyff as his influential manager models, Nagelsmann’s tactics suggest he is a lithe blend of them all in the making.